rabbit-ear/rabbit-ear-app/readme.md

 new:

 - [x] need a new RecalculateModelMatrix which compensates for changes in ViewMatrix, removing jumping.
+- [x] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 - [ ] ability to adjust epsilon app-wide
 - [ ] folded form (svg) is choppy on zoom (even empty, I think).
 - [ ] modify CP (scale, transform), zoom doesn't work.